gpirrotta/amat-pa-bot/README.md

     $amatPABot = new AmatPABot($token, $connectionString, $username, $password);

-    // In you use WebHook invoke the following method
+    // If you use WebHook invoke the following method
     $amatPABot->withWebHook();

     $amatPABot->run();